-Chiropractic Maintenance Care - A maintenance program consists of activities that preserve the patient's present level of function and prevents regression of that function.
+Chiropractic Maintenance Care - Maintenance care and supportive care are not eligible for reimbursement.
+A maintenance program consists of activities that preserve the patient's present level of function and prevents regression of that function.
 Maintenance begins when the therapeutic goals of a treatment plan have been achieved, or when no additional functional progress is apparent or expected to occur.
-Ongoing treatment after a condition has been stabilized or reached a clinical plateau (Maximum Therapeutic Benefit) does not qualify as medically necessary and is considered maintenance care.
+Ongoing treatment after a condition has been stabilized or reached a clinical plateau (Maximum Therapeutic Benefit) is considered maintenance care.
 Supportive therapy also refers to therapy that is needed to maintain or sustain level of function.
-Maintenance Care and Supportive Care are not medically reasonable or necessary and are NOT payable.

-Providers of Chiropractic Services - Qualified providers of chiropractic services act within the scope of their license that is regulated by the Federal and State governments.
+Providers of Chiropractic Services - Qualified providers of chiropractic services acting within the scope of their license that is regulated by applicable law.
 Only those healthcare practitioners who hold an active license, certification, or registration with the applicable state board or agency may provide services under the direction and supervision of a chiropractor.
 The scope and extent of such services, when provided as part of a chiropractic treatment plan and billed by the chiropractor, may be regulated by the applicable state board responsible for the licensure of the chiropractor.
-Nonqualified personnel that do not meet the definition of qualified healthcare professional (QHP) are limited to non-skilled services.
+Nonqualified personnel that do not meet the definition of qualified healthcare professional are limited to non-skilled services.
 They may not bill any direct treatments, modalities, or procedures.

-Date of Injury (DOI) - The actual date of the current injury.
+Date of Injury- The actual date of the current injury.
 This information is entered in Box 14 of the CMS-1500 claim form.